General (scope, grounds for accelerated procedures, time limits)

 In a different case, the Court noted that the interpretation of concept of ‘unfounded application’ referred to in article 19 of the Asylum Act must be guided by ‘criteria of obviousness’, and that only applications that clearly do not fulfil the minimum requisites should be rejected under an accelerated procedure.[20]

-In its recent Concluding Observations on Portugal, the UN Human Rights Committee expressed concern with the ‘[e]xcessive use of accelerated procedures, which might compromise the quality of the assessment of applications and increase the risk of refoulement.’
-Notably, the Committee recommended Portugal to ‘[c]ontinue its efforts to maintain and strengthen the quality of its refugee status determination procedures, in order to fairly and efficiently identify and recognize those in need of international protection and to afford sufficient guarantees of respect for the principle of non-refoulement under the Covenant’.[18]
+In its 2020 Concluding Observations on Portugal, the UN Human Rights Committee expressed concern with the ‘[e]xcessive use of accelerated procedures, which might compromise the quality of the assessment of applications and increase the risk of refoulement.’
+Notably, the Committee recommended Portugal to ‘[c]ontinue its efforts to maintain and strengthen the quality of its refugee status determination procedures, in order to fairly and efficiently identify and recognise those in need of international protection and to afford sufficient guarantees of respect for the principle of non-refoulement under the Covenant’.[21]

 Personal interview

-A decision from TCA South issued in 2021 considered that, despite the absence of an explicit reference in the relevant norm,[22] the authorities are bound to articles 16 and 17 of the Asylum Act (personal interview and report) within the examination of applications made following a removal order.[23]
+It is worth mentioning that the concerning practices highlighted in Regular Procedure: Personal Interview are of particular relevance within the context of accelerated procedures.
+A decision from TCA South issued in 2021 considered that, despite the absence of an explicit reference in the relevant norm,[25] the authorities are bound to articles 16 and 17 of the Asylum Act (personal interview and report) within the examination of applications made following a removal order.[26]

 Appeal